deepanshu1420/deepanshu1420/README.md

 <h2 align="center">😊 About Me</h2>

-- I'm driven by a passion for software development, where I blend creativity with precision in every line of code.
+🎯 I'm driven by a passion for software development, where I blend creativity with precision in every line of code.<br>
-- With a tech background, I’ve built real-world projects, gained hands-on experience in data structures and algorithms, and enjoy building websites, exploring emerging technologies, and contributing to meaningful innovations in the tech world.
+💡 With a tech background, I’ve built real-world projects and gained hands-on experience in data structures and algorithms.<br>
+🌱 I enjoy building websites, exploring emerging technologies, and contributing to meaningful innovations in the tech world.

 ---